 By Car: Yellowstone is easily accessible by car, with several major highways leading to the park.
 The most popular entrances are the West Entrance (near West Yellowstone, Montana) for its geysers and the South Entrance (near Jackson, Wyoming) for its close proximity to Grand Teton National Park.
 The North Entrance (near Gardiner, Montana) will have you closer to Mammoth Hot Springs.
 The Northeast and East Entrances (near Cooke City orCody, Wyoming) are an option as well.

 By Tour Guide: Several companies offer guided tours to Yellowstone National Park from major cities such as Jackson, Wyoming.
 These tours typically include transportation, guided activities, and at times accommodations.

 Many of the accommodations in Jackson are on the pricey side, but I stayed at Cache House for around $100/night.
 To ensure a reservation here in peak season, I would make sure to book well in advance.

-I know it’s a hostel, but they have some of the most comfortable beds I stayed in all of last year.
+I know it’s a hostel, but they have some of the most comfortable beds I have stayed in.
 The bunks are also very cozy.
 There are reviews about it getting hot in the bunks.
 I didn’t have a problem with this and they provide a fan if needed.
-I would recommend bringing ear plugs though, in the event you get someone who’s not so quiet.
+I would recommend bringing earplugs though, in the event you get someone who’s not so quiet.

 There is no need to have legitimate hiking shoes or boots.
 All of the viewpoints I’ll mention have relatively flat, well established pathways.
 However, bring comfortable shoes because you’ll be doing a lot of walking to/from each viewpoint.